paulgribble/GribbleLab/faq.md

 I am not a perfect person and I make mistakes.
 If something is bothering you about something I have done or said, or not done or not said, I hope you will feel comfortable bringing it to me.

-# Equity & Diversity
+# Equity, Diversity & Inclusion

-We are committed to supporting and promoting equity and diversity in our lab.
+We are committed to supporting and promoting equity, diversity, and inclusion.
 Diversity is not a challenge to be overcome or a difficulty to be tolerated, it is a tremendous source of strength.
-We are stronger when we embrace different backgrounds, perspectives and approaches, in our lab and in our community.
-Everyone is welcome in our lab, regardless of race, nationality, religion, gender, sexual orientation, age, or disability.
-In our lab we are respectful of each other.
-We don't tolerate harassment, belittlement, bullying, or discrimination of any kind.
+We recognize that we are stronger when we embrace different backgrounds, perspectives and approaches, in our lab and in our community.
+Everyone is welcome and will be supported in our lab, regardless of race, nationality, religion, gender, sexual orientation, age, or disability.
+Together with Western, the Brain and Mind Institute at Western, and BrainsCAN, we are dedicated to increasing the inclusion and advancement of women, and other under-represented groups in science and engineering.
+In our lab we commit to be respectful of each other.
+We do not tolerate harassment, belittlement, bullying, or discrimination of any kind.
+We are committed to learning more about how to promote the principles of equity, diversity, and inclusion both in our lab, on campus, and in the scientific community.

 # Conflict resolution